scuzzydude/asimov/asimov.md

 "How come nobody came here before?"

 "They all get sick.
-This cabin here, was build by a really tall Sweede, he didn't get sick but he didn't know how to talk friendly to the people," Joe said.
+This cabin here, was built by a really tall Swede, he didn't get sick but he didn't know how to talk friendly to the people," Joe said.
 "My people run him off."

 "Which people?"